The fundamental theorem of asset pricing, the hedging problem and maximal claims in financial markets with short sales prohibitions: Open questions

 \section{Open questions}

-It is still unclear whether (NFLVR) for a market without short sales prohibition, implies that all claims that are maximal in the sense of (i) in Theorem \ref{maximalclaims} are maximal in where $\tilde{A}$ is the set of strategies that satisfy (i), (ii) and (iii) in Definition \ref{admissiblestrategies}.
-Equivalently, it is unclear whether $\mathcal{M}_{loc}(S)\neq \emptyset$ and for some $R^*\in\mathcal{M}_{sup}(S)$, imply that there exists $P^*\in\mathcal{M}_{loc}(S)$ such that $E^{P^*}[f]=E^{R^*}[f]$.
-Also, it would be interesting to obtain a characterization of the set of claims that are maximal in $\mathcal{K}$ (as in \eqref{admissiblewithnoshortsalesproh}) and explore whether maximality in $\mathcal{K}$ implies maximality in $\tilde{\mathcal{K}}$.
+It is still unclear whether (NFLVR) for a market without short sales prohibition, implies that all claims that are maximal in the sense of (i) in Theorem \ref{maximalclaims} are maximal in $\tilde{\mathcal{K}}$; see (\ref{admissiblewithnoshortsalesproh}).
+Equivalently, it is unclear whether for a claim $f$ that is bounded from below, the conditions $\mathcal{M}_{\mathrm{loc}}(S)\neq\varnothing$ and